 I studied German for one and a half years in college.
 I remember even less German than I remember Spanish.
 All of the number words LOOK familiar, but I failed miserably when I tried to add and subtract using German numbers.

 Now I am motivated to learn Hungarian.
 (I want to be able to understand my husband’s relatives better someday when I get to visit them in Hungary again.)
-The numbers in Hungarian are fresh in my mind, and I have even passed the time counting up to 1000 in Hungarian when I had nothing else to do.
+The numbers in Hungarian are fresh in my mind, and I have even passed the time counting up to 1000 in Hungarian when I’ve gone for a walk.

 Requiring myself to use complete Hungarian sentences has made me a little slower, and sometimes the hourglass empties before I click next to the correct number word.
 However, with PRACTICE I am getting better, and I will move on to the number games that use numbers up to 20 and 100 very soon.